Good Friday: Lutheran Church

-More recently, Lutheran liturgical practice has recaptured Good Friday as part of the larger sweep of the great Three Days: Maundy Thursday, Good Friday, and the Vigil of Easter.
+In Lutheran tradition from the 16th to the 20th century, as Good Friday is the one of most important religious holidays, abstention from all worldly works was expected.
+During that time, Lutheranism had no restrictions on the celebration of the Eucharist on Good Friday; on the contrary, it was a prime day on which to receive the Eucharist, and services were often accentuated by special music such as the St Matthew Passion by Johann Sebastian Bach.
+The liturgical movement led to the observance of Good Friday as part of the larger sweep of the great Three Days (Paschal Triduum): Maundy Thursday, Good Friday, and the Vigil of Easter.
 The three days remain one liturgy which celebrates the death and resurrection of Jesus.
 As part of the liturgy of the three days, Lutherans generally fast from the Eucharist on Good Friday.
 Rather, it is celebrated in remembrance of the Last Supper on Maundy Thursday and at the Vigil of Easter.
-One practice among Lutheran churches is to celebrate a tenebrae service on Good Friday, typically conducted in candlelight and consisting of a collection of passion accounts from the four gospels.
-While being called "Tenebrae" it holds little resemblance to the now-suppressed Catholic monastic rite of the same name.
+On Good Friday, the main liturgy (Swedish: Långfredagens gudstjänst) is that of the Liturgy of the Lord's Passion, usually held at 3 pm.
+In the evening, Lutheran congregations may observe the Stations of the Cross, or the tenebrae, with the latter typically conducted in candlelight and consisting of a collection of passion accounts from the four gospels (though other Lutheran congregations may typically observe the tenebrae on Spy Wednesday).

-The Good Friday liturgy appointed in Evangelical Lutheran Worship, the worship book of the Evangelical Lutheran Church in America, specifies a liturgy similar to the revised Roman Catholic liturgy.
-A rite for adoration of the crucified Christ includes the optional singing of the Solemn Reproaches in an updated and revised translation which eliminates some of the anti-Jewish overtones in previous versions.
-Many Lutheran churches have Good Friday services, such as the Three Hours' Agony centered on the remembrance of the "Seven Last Words," sayings of Jesus assembled from the four gospels, while others hold a liturgy that places an emphasis on the triumph of the cross, and a singular biblical account of the Passion narrative from the Gospel of John.
+The Good Friday liturgy appointed in Evangelical Lutheran Worship, the worship book of the Evangelical Lutheran Church in America, specifies a liturgy similar to the revised Roman Catholic liturgy for Good Friday.
+A rite for adoration of the crucified Christ includes the optional singing of the Solemn Reproaches.
+At noon, a number of Lutheran churches observe the Three Hours' Agony service centered on the remembrance of the Seven Last Words from the Cross, sayings of Jesus assembled from the four gospels.

 Along with observing a general Lenten fast, many Lutherans emphasize the importance of Good Friday as a day of fasting within the calendar.
 A Handbook for the Discipline of Lent recommends the Lutheran guideline to "Fast on Ash Wednesday and Good Friday with only one simple meal during the day, usually without meat".